Need a fun place to cool off with the kids today?

 Clarks Creek South Puyallup Note from SFM: It’s been a minute since I’ve been here.
 I know there is updated exercise equipment.
 I’m not sure about the status of the hatchery, but the trails behind it should be open??
 Let me know if you have any recent tips/info.
 There are some wooded trails-try the one that goes to the fish hatchery, and a very small section across from the dog park where kids can dunk their feet in the muddy crick.
 There used to be a spot where you could actually sit on the bank and access the whole creek, but it has been planted and fenced off.
 Thanks to reader, Amy, for reminding me about this.
 I think this part is technically Clarks Creek North-they’re connected, but there are two different signs/parking areas.
 The one at Clarks Creek South is bigger and close to the playground.
 The Clarks Creek North entrance is by the tennis courts, and across from Decoursey.

-WonderWood Park Lacey My son and I just discovered this one after a very hot soccer game.
+WonderWood Park Lacey My son and I discovered this one after a very hot soccer game.
 It’s a bit hidden at the end of a residential neighborhood, but there is a lovely, paved path through forest and lots of shaded picnic spots and benches under mature trees.
 Tennis courts, ball fields, and a playground, too, though they’re in sun.
 This is a good one to discover if you’re a Lacey area reader.